BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-application.Rmd

     :::

     ::: text-primary
-    *This presentation is for BIOL 275 Quantitative Biology.
+    *This presentation is for BIOL 275 Biostatistics.
 Please group it with other presentations for that course.*
     :::

 11. Click the **Submit** button